xblackbytesx/privacybox/README.md

 portainer.YOUR_DOMAIN.TLD

 ## Why these services?:
 Each of these services serve a purpose of either substituting a non-free and non-privacy respecting Saas service and/or as a means to improve your overall digital independance.
 Most of the services are completely Open Source and peer-reviewed.
-A lot of the recommendations for these apps are extensively motivated at the [https://prism-break.org](Prism Break) project where security experts and community members come together to review the privacy implementations and implications of each service.
+A lot of the recommendations for these apps are extensively motivated at the [Prism Break](https://prism-break.org) project where security experts and community members come together to review the privacy implementations and implications of each service.

 | App | Use-case |
 |---|---|